Chapter 8 : Love rule #8

 “That’s a bit big on you now,” Callie muttered, giving me and my jumper a strange look.
-I just shrugged, but was secretly jumping for joy.
+I just shrugged, but secretly jumped for joy.
 It was thrilling, knowing that all of my runs were getting me somewhere.
-That very morning, I ran further than I ever had before – almost around the whole lake.
+That very morning, I had run further than I ever had before – almost around the whole lake.

-Callie suddenly clapped her hands together, going into quiddich captain mode.
+Callie suddenly clapped her hands together, going into quidditch captain mode.

 “Okay, team!
 Brooms in hand, right away!”
 There was a silence.
 “Well?” she demanded, and Sophie and Scorpius exchanged looks.